trichelab/bamSliceR/README.md

 saveRDS(TARGET_AML_RNA_WT1_combined, "TARGET_AML_RNA_WT1_combined.rds")
 ```

-The sbatch file would be like this (BamSlicing.sh):
+The sbatch file would be like this (bamSliceR.sh):

 ``` bash
 #!/bin/bash